-The teacher assesses children's ability during lessons and other opportunities and this is recorded on an ongoing basis on their assessment records.
+The teacher assesses children's ability during lessons and other opportunities and this is taken into consideration when preparing for the next session or unit.
 Each term, children in Y2-Y6 complete written assessments in Maths.
+Children in Y1 also complete these in spring and summer terms.
 As well as providing an indication of attainment, these assessments are analysed to provide information about the skills that need further emphasis either for individuals or groups and classes.

-The Maths expectations in the Key Stage 1 Assessing and Reporting Arrangements and Key Stage 2 Assessing and Reporting Arrangements are followed at relevant stages.
+The Maths expectations in the Key Stage 2 Assessing and Reporting Arrangements are followed at relevant stages.